How to Break Free From People Pleasing

 The guilt is not evidence that you have done something wrong.
 It is evidence that you have done something unfamiliar.
 Your nervous system has been trained to equate your own needs with danger — to feel that taking up space, having preferences, saying no, is something to be corrected.
 The guilt is that training asserting itself.

 It will ease with practice.
-Not immediately — but gradually, as you accumulate evidence that the world does not end when you choose yourself, that the relationships worth keeping survive your honesty, that you are still loved and valued when you are real rather than accommodating.
+Gradually, as you accumulate evidence that the world does not end when you choose yourself, that the relationships worth keeping survive your honesty, that you are still loved when you are real rather than accommodating.

 Where to Begin